chucklorenz/adapt-favicons/README.md

 ### Which icon

-Configure one or more types of icons: favicon, apple-touch, android-chrome, mstile.
+Configure one or more types of icons: favicon, apple-touch, android-chrome.
 With many generators available online, creating icons is easy.
-If you need a suggestion, try RealFaviconGenerator.net.
+If you need a suggestion, try [RealFaviconGenerator.net](http://RealFaviconGenerator.net).
 The html file it generates for your icons is a handy reference to use during configuration.
+Do not assume that all possible icons need to be used.
+Use only those that make sense for your project.

 Not sure which icons you need?
 Check out these resources:
 - [Real Favicon Generator: FAQ](http://realfavicongenerator.net/faq)
 - [CSS-Tricks: Favicon Quiz](https://css-tricks.com/favicon-quiz/)
 - [Wikipedia: Favicon](https://en.wikipedia.org/wiki/Favicon)
 - [iOS Developer Library: Safari Web Content Guide](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)

+Think this is more complicated than it needs to be?
+So does W3C.
+Here's the [W3C Recommendation](https://www.w3.org/TR/html5/links.html#rel-icon) for using "any" with "sizes" and a scalable icon such as an SVG image.

 ### Placing icons at the site root